JordanShurmer/jordan-shurmer-family/theology/baptism.md

 Faith is the moment we are justified, not baptism.
 If baptism is, then faith is not

 This is the biggest issue I have with the doctrine that baptism is the time at which one is united to christ.
 This _seems to_ contradict the teaching, essential to christianity, that justification is through faith alone.
-Specifically, this would seem to contradict the following verses (emphasis added where I see the contradiction).
+Specifically, this would seem to contradict the following verses.
 If baptism is the moment that justification happens, then these verses must be interpreted in a way that doesn't take them at their most plain meaning

 {{ scripture.list([
   "Romans 3:25-26",